 Pollution Prevention Co-Director

 Center for Environmental Health

 Sue leads CEH’s work to create market incentives for the electronics industry to design, manufacture, and dispose of their products in a way that protects public health.
 Before she joined CEH, Sue was a consultant to the San Francisco Foundation’s Environmental Health and Justice Initiative and served as Community Health Advocate at Greenaction.
 Sue was also the Program Coordinator of the California Urban Environmental Research & Education Center (CUEREC), which works to support applied environmental research at the grassroots level.
 Sue also spent over four years at Environmental Defense researching community right-to-know issues, investigating Proposition 65 cases, and conducting grassroots outreach for EDF’s Chemical Scorecard.
 Sue received a B.A. degree in environmental science from Barnard College, Columbia University and completed a double-masters program at University of California Berkeley’s Goldman School of Public Policy and the Graduate School of Public Health.

-Janet Redman, Secretary
+Janet Redman, Officer